equationlabs/blog.equationlabs.io/clafcsfpl000008l4d0zhe9fs.md

 # Managing database migrations safely in high replicated k8s deployment.

-So, you wan to run migrations in a cloud native application running on `Kubernetes` and don't die trying huh!
+So, you want to run migrations in a cloud native application running on a `Kubernetes` cluster, and don't die trying huh!

 ***Well you're in the right place!! ***